bortkyle18/Portfolio/README.md

 ## Description

-My personal portfolio built using React and Bootstrap.
+My personal portfolio built using create-react-app.
 I'm continually adding projects, modifying content, and updating the look and functionality.

 ## Tools Used